 - or with prior written permission from YouTube and, if applicable, the respective rights holders.

-At the University of Minnesota, Zoom meeting hosts who are not in the Zoom HCC group can record to the Cloud.
-Read more about the differences between Zoom HCC and Non-HCC Accounts.
+At the University of Minnesota, Zoom meetings can record to the cloud.
+Read about the differences between Zoom HCC and Non-HCC Accounts.

 When the meeting host receives an email notice that the cloud recording is ready, they can:

 - Go to umn.zoom.us